Machine Learning based Extraction of Boundary Conditions from Doppler Echo Images for Patient Specific Coarctation of the Aorta: Computational Fluid Dynamics Study: Discussion and Conclusion

 \subsection{Limitations}

 The dataset built for this study was limited as it was restricted to one patient and the 4 additional Doppler TTE images that were provided.
 Therefore, the generalizability of the ML models is limited.
 Extrapolating for cases beyond those used within the study, may result in a performance drop of the ML-CFD pipeline.
 Furthermore, the study was limited in the type of cases modelled.
 Modelling for intra-patient variability, for example when the patient is in a stressed state, was not possible.
 Therefore, modelling was limited to a range of heart rates that capture a relaxed state.
-Both \cite{lassila2020population} and \cite{pant2014methodological} note that there is a significant difference between flow parameters for the two different states, with \cite{pant2014methodological} further noting increased difficulty in accurately modelling flow.
-Similarly, the effects of different patient patient geometries on the performance of the framework cannot be evaluated.
-Also noting that among the inputs used to train the ML models, the relative importance between vessel names was not taken into account when label encoding was used.
-Therefore, useful correlations from the relative importance were taken into account.
+Both \cite{lassila2020population} and \cite{pant2014methodological} note that there is a significant difference between flow parameters for the 2 different states, with \cite{pant2014methodological} further noting increased difficulty in accurately modelling flow.
+Similarly, the effects of different patient geometries on the performance of the framework were not evaluated.
+Among the inputs used to train the ML models, the relative importance between vessel names was not taken into account when label encoding was used.
 Lastly, the maximum coarctation velocities results show that the choice of ML model used (and the type of BC prescribed at the outlet) had an impact on the outcomes.
-This then motivates the need to evaluate the performance of other models such as artificial neural networks (ANNs) that may be able to determine more complex relationships within the data \cite{feiger2020accelerating,yevtushenko2021deep,raissi2019pinn}.
+This motivates the need to evaluate the performance of other models such as artificial neural networks (ANNs) that may be able to determine more complex relationships within the data \cite{feiger2020accelerating,yevtushenko2021deep,raissi2019pinn}.